AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 - Could you regress to an earlier, known good state of your application?  <!-- .element class="fragment highlight-current-blue" -->
 - Can you be sure that each deployed environment in production, in staging, and in test is set up in precisely the same way?  <!-- .element class="fragment highlight-current-blue" -->

 If not, then your organization is at risk.
-In particular, we recommend having a strategy for storing baselines and controlling changes to:  <!-- .element class="fragment fade-in-list" -->
+In particular, we recommend having a strategy for storing baselines and controlling changes to:  <!-- .element class="fragment fade-in-with-next" -->
 - Your applications' source code, build scripts, tests, documentation, requirements, database scripts, libraries, and configuration files  <!-- .element class="fragment highlight-current-blue" -->
 - Your development, testing, and operations toolchains  <!-- .element class="fragment highlight-current-blue" -->
 - All environments used in development, testing, and production  <!-- .element class="fragment highlight-current-blue" -->